MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 The ResourceLinks parameter specifies external links that should be associated to this building, such as a dining menu, a link to services or a building website.

 The value must be provided as an array of type Link.
-For each link you need to pass the properties: Name, Value and Type.
+For each link you need to pass the properties: Name, Value, and Type.
 For type the possible values are: Unspecified, BlobId, Url:
 `-ResourceLinks @{name="TestLink"; Value="https://contoso.com/"; type="Url"}`.
 The maximum length is 200 characters.

 |Attribute|Description|
 | -------- | -------- |